Jeremy Maguire

 Jeremy Maguire (born August 10, 2011) is an American child actor.
 He is most known for playing Joe Pritchett on the sitcom Modern Family from 2015 to 2020.
 In 2017, Maguire made his film debut in the drama film I'm Not Here.

 Career

 Maguire made his acting debut in the ABC series Modern Family as Joe Pritchett.
-The role was initially played by Pierce Wallace, but the producers wanted an older actor.
+The role was initially played by Pierce Wallace, but Maguire succeeded him when the producers wanted an older actor.
 In 2016, Maguire appeared in a commercial for Tide.
 Maguire made his feature film debut in I'm Not Here opposite J.K.
 Simmons and Sebastian Stan.